reecetech/pactman/README.md

 `Provider`, and our product, `Consumer` is hitting an endpoint on `Provider` at `/users/<user>` to get information about a particular user.

-If the code to fetch a user looked like this:
+If the `Consumer`'s code to fetch a user looked like this:

 ```python
 import requests